FocusedGenius/BorderedButton/README.md

 BorderedButton
 ==============

 Subclass of UIButton that gives a colored border around a UIButton.
-Implemented in Swift
+Implemented in Swift.

+Required Xcode 6 beta 4.